Woodmatters Covid-19 Protocol

 - Wash hands before handling food and equipment, and ensure frequent cleaning of surfaces.

 - Exception: Attendance of a pre-existing and established school class bubble which is larger than 30 (incl school staff).
 In this case the size of the school bubble in attendance will be maintained with Woodmatters staff following social distancing guidelines.
+In any situation where Woodmatters staff need to come within 2m for activity related support then a mask will be worn.

 Courses on School Sites: